An Inclusivity Unlocked! webinar

 In this second part, we heard from IP Ability, IP Futures and Women in IP.
 Part i of the discussion took place the week before, on Tuesday 20 September, and talked with IP & ME, the IP Non-traditional Family Network and IP Out: see here.

 Meet the panel

-Click on the images below to download some top practical tips we’ve distilled from the event, for organisations, individuals and managers.
+Click on the images below to download some top practical tips we’ve distilled from the two events, for organisations, individuals and managers.

-A list of all Inclusivity Unlocked! events and resources is available here, and a compilation of “top tips” here.
+We also have a list of all Inclusivity Unlocked! events and resources, here, and a compilation of “top tips” here.
 If you’d like to have your say on themes or formats for future events in the series, please let us know via our short survey.

-That said, both organisations do need money to keep the show on the road, so if you enjoyed the event please consider contributing.
-For more information, visit the IP Inclusive fundraising page or the Jonathan’s Voice donations page.
+That said, we do need money to keep the show on the road, so if you enjoyed the event please consider contributing to our 2022-23 fundraising campaign.
+For more information – including about corporate donations – visit our fundraising page.